infosoftas/info-subscription-doc/source/general/requests-responses.rst

 Handling Responses
 ==================

-Just requests are build around the common HTTP Methods, the API responses are constructed around common `HTTP Status Codes <https://developer.mozilla.org/en-US/docs/Web/HTTP/Status>`_.
+Just as requests are build around the common HTTP Methods, the API responses are constructed around common `HTTP Status Codes <https://developer.mozilla.org/en-US/docs/Web/HTTP/Status>`_.
 Each response contains a code and optionally a body.
 We strive to follow the same convention throughout the API which should hopefully provide consumers a streamlined experience.
 Let us know if you discover inconsistencies!